Home > Research

 The Hub employs a flexible funding model to retain flexibility in resource allocation, and meet different project requirements and varying costs over the life of the Hub.
 This flexibility ensures the Hub responds to opportunities highlighted by technology road mapping, industry, or the Composites Leadership Forum.

 Core projects are a collaboration between two academic partners and typically involve 2 postdoctoral researchers and 4 PhD students.
 The Hub provides funding for up to three years and industrial partners are invited to support the project by offering in-kind contributions.
-There are currently three active core projects:
+There are currently 3 active core projects:

 Platform support was used to employ key research staff in activities that underpin the Centre platform element for a core team of researchers building upon expertise from each institution and pulling together the framework within which the specific research projects can be integrated.
 Each of these researchers are charged with one critical technology area to ensure that new developments are captured and understood as they emerge, and that international networks are maintained and developed.
 National and international visits and short secondments of platform researchers are used to maintain and augment the academic network.